 Or how about these people tweeting their wish for the murder of President Trump and his supporters?
 There are endless examples from all sides of politics and as many or more that have nothing to do with politics.
 Because this isn’t specific to a point of view or a demographic.
 The common denominator is access to the internet.
 That’s it.

 The obvious question is why.
 Why?
 What do they think they are accomplishing attacking dead relatives or issuing death threats or the thousand other daily internet evils?
 Some have a thin idea that they are making a point, having convinced themselves that they are proving something about how “the other side” acts.
 I once thought that.
-They aren’t though.
-You can tell from the urgency and viciousness that it’s just an excuse to be despicable and indulge one’s own anger.
+I mocked someone’s pain.
+I made the calculation of having “earned” it, that I was proving something about the other side.
+You aren’t though.
+For most, you can tell by the urgency and viciousness that it’s just an excuse to be despicable and indulge one’s own anger.

 For others, the copycats for example, there’s no rationale at all.
 No greater point.
 They simply enjoy being bad guys.
 They like being awful and they relish suffering and it makes them feel good to be evil because they are sick, evil people.
 Sick, evil people who can’t come up with their own insults.

 And now we have a murder.
 Played out live on Facebook, watched by millions, spread over countless re-uploads and social media posts.
 Hosted on dozens of sites now.
 And the same sickness is in the comments and replies and reactions to this, too.
 The anonymous trolls trying to outdo one another in gross reactions where they cheer it, joke about it, make memes out of it.
 And soon enough, try to repeat it.